 For hours before to the bullfight, the bull is held in a tiny, dark isolation cell.
-He is not given food or water.
+He is not given d or water.
 Confused and anxious, the bull misses the company of his herd.
 Just before entering the bullring, he is harpooned, causing him to bleed, then released into the bright light of the arena.

 The Acts of the Bullfight

 Each bullfighter has a group of men assist him in the ring; a bullfighter on a horse is named a picador.
 During act one, the picadores damage the bull’s neck muscles by stabbing him repeatedly with a spiked lance.
 The riders impale their spears into the bull's back and shoulders, tearing the muscles and tendons the animal needs to defend himself.
 He suffers serious blood loss.

 The picadores strike the bull with barbed harpoons, further crippling him.
 He experiences tissue damage and sometimes internal bleeding.
 He may be too weak to raise his head or walk.
 He may try to crawl away or collapse.
 Or he may urinate and defecate uncontrollably.
 The spears dig into the bull’s back for the rest of the “fight.”